edgedb/easy-edgedb/README.md

 }
 ```

+### Setting your own error messages

+Since `expression on` is so flexible, you can use it in almost any way you can imagine.
+The user might not know about this, however.
+The automatically generated error message we have right now is also not helping the user at all:

+`ERROR: ConstraintViolationError: invalid Lord`

+There's no way to tell that the problem is that `name` needs `'Lord'` inside it.
+Fortunately, constraints allow you to set your own error message just by using `errmessage`, like this: `errmessage := 'All lords need 'Lord' in their name.`

+Now the error becomes:

+`ERROR: ConstraintViolationError: All lords need 'Lord' in their name.`

 ## Time to practice

 1. How would you create a type called Horse with a `required property name -> str` that can only be 'Horse'?

+2. How would you let the user know that it needs to be called 'Horse'?

-2. How would you make sure that `name` for type `PC` is always between 5 and 30 characters in length?
+3. How would you make sure that `name` for type `PC` is always between 5 and 30 characters in length?

 Try it first with `expression on`.

-3. How would you make a function called `display_coffins` that pulls up all the `HasCoffins` types with more than 0 coffins?
+4. How would you make a function called `display_coffins` that pulls up all the `HasCoffins` types with more than 0 coffins?

-4.

 5.